Fechin/reference/source/_posts/chatgpt.md

 What
 - [What is | define | explain | describe] X?
+- What does X do?
 - What did [entity | text] mean by [quote]?
 - What events led up to [event]?
 - What [assumptions | risks | constraints] exist for X?
 - What are the critical features of X?
-- What is done well?
-- What can be improved?
+- [What is done well?
+What can be improved?]
 - What is the [best | most efficient] way to do X?
+- What are the top 5 X for Y?

 When
 - When [did | will] [entity | event] occur?